Bell Pepper Production in the Philippines: 10 Things To Know

 Cercospora Leaf Spot

-Nature of damage: Early symptoms appear as small, circular, water-soaked spots on leaves which later enlarge up to 1 cm or more in diameter.
+Nature of damage: Early symptoms appear as small, circular, water-soaked spots on leaves that later enlarge up to 1 cm or more in diameter.
 Typical lesions are brown and circular with small to large light gray centers and dark brown margins.
 Several spots may coalesce causing the entire leaf to turn yellow and drop without yellowing.

 Disease Management: Collect and burn all leaves and stems.